 Comfort is also sacrificed with only sparse padding and bench seating.
-While some may come with safety extras, budget doesn’t equal unsafe.
+While some may come with safety extras, the budget doesn’t equal unsafe.
 As with any consumer product designed for kids, there are safety regulations that manufacturers must follow in order to sell their products.

 2. Mid-Range ($300 to $500)

-As you reach that mid range between budget and premium you begin to get into the options that add value and cost.
+As you reach that mid-range between budget and premium you begin to get into the options that add value and cost.

 Trailers in this price range offer additional features as cushioned seating, multisport accessories, suspension systems, bigger storage, reclining seating, and lightweight frame material.

-If you can afford to go a little deeper into your pockets for a trailer, then you might consider a mid range trailer.
+If you can afford to go a little deeper into your pockets for a trailer, then you might consider a mid-range trailer.
 Decide on the features you need and the ones you can live without and look for a trailer that fits.